dbieber/davidbieber.com/hugo/content/projects/go-note-go/index.md

 ### Improvements over Shh Shell

 Go Note Go supports audio notes and audio commands, whereas shh shell only supported text entry.
-If you're trying to fall asleep, text is less likely to wake up your mind, but if you're driving, text is incredibly dangerous.
+If you're trying to fall asleep, text is less likely to wake up your mind, but if you're driving, typing is incredibly dangerous.

 Go Note Go works offline and without a laptop nearby.
 To use shh shell, your keyboard needs to be connected wirelessly to a nearby computer running the shh shell software.
 Go Note Go's keyboard _is_ a computer, and it can be powered by battery pack, from a laptop, from an outlet, or from the car.
 Your notes will be uploaded to your main note-taking system as soon as internet connectivity becomes available.